ogaga-ai/enzyme-thermostability/README.md

 ### Known limitations
 - No 3D structural input (AlphaFold2 structural features would improve results)
-- Frozen model weights — fine-tuning would raise the ceiling substantially
+- Frozen model weights; fine-tuning would raise the ceiling substantially
-- Sequences truncated at 512 tokens — very long proteins (>512 AA) lose C-terminal information
+- Sequences truncated at 512 tokens; very long proteins (>512 AA) lose C-terminal information
-- Training data limited to ~7k proteins — generalization to highly novel protein families may be poor
+- Training data limited to ~7k proteins; generalization to highly novel protein families may be poor

 ## Motivation

 This project is a direct extension of published experimental research on ML-driven bioprocess optimization (7 peer-reviewed publications, 120+ citations).
 Prior work applied ANN, Random Forest, and Bayesian optimization to fermentation and enzymatic production systems.
-This project extends that framework to protein-level sequence modelling using transformer-based representations — bridging tabular bioprocess ML with modern protein language models.
+This project extends that framework to protein-level sequence modelling using transformer-based representations bridging tabular bioprocess ML with modern protein language models.
 The thermostability problem is directly relevant to industrial enzyme engineering for fermentation and bioconversion processes, including lipase production systems studied in published research.

 ## Setup